Nawabs of Bengal: Independent nawabs

-The Bengal Subah was the wealthiest country in subcontinent in 18th century.
+The Bengal Subah was the wealthiest subah of the Mughal Empire.
 There were several posts under the Mughal administrative system of Bengal since Akbar's conquest in the 1500s.
 Nizamat (governornership) and diwani (premiership) were the two main branches of provincial government under the Mughals.
 The Subahdar was in-charge of the nizamat and had a chain of subordinate officials on the executive side, including diwans (prime ministers) responsible for revenue and legal affairs.
-After the death of Emperor Aurangzeb, Bengal gradually became independent, and in 1717, through Murshid Quli Khan, Bengal separated from the Mughals.
-However, they maintained a nominal allegiance to the Mughals.
-In reality, they were independent.
+The regional decentralization of the Mughal Empire led to the creation of numerous semi-independent strongholds in the Mughal provinces.
+As the Mughal Empire began to decline, the nawabs rose in power.
+By the early 1700s, the nawabs were practically independent, despite a nominal tribute to the Mughal court.

 The Mughal court heavily relied on Bengal for revenue.
 Azim-us-Shan, the Mughal viceroy of Bengal, had a bitter power struggle with his prime minister (diwan) Murshid Quli Khan.
 Emperor Aurangzeb transferred Azim-us-Shan out of Bengal and into Bihar in 1703 as a result of the disputes.
 After the viceroy's exit, the provincial premier Murshid Quli Khan emerged as the de facto ruler of Bengal.
 His administrative coup merged the offices of the diwan (prime minister) and subedar (viceroy).
-In 1716, Murshid Quli shifted Bengal's capital from Dhaka to a new city named after himself.
-In 1717, Mughal Emperor Farrukhsiyar recognized Khan as the hereditary Nawab Nazim.
+In 1716, Khan shifted Bengal's capital from Dhaka to a new city named after himself.
+In 1717, Mughal emperor Farrukhsiyar recognized Khan as the hereditary Nawab Nazim.
 The Nawab's jurisdiction covered districts in Bengal, Bihar, and Orissa.
 The Nawab's territory stretched from the border with Oudh in the west to the border with Arakan in the east.

 The chief deputy of the Nawab was the Naib Nazim of Dhaka, the mayor of the former provincial capital whose own wealth was considerable; the Naib Nazim of Dhaka also governed much of eastern Bengal.
 Other important officials were stationed in Patna, Cuttack, and Chittagong.
 The aristocracy was composed of the Zamindars of Bengal.
 The Nawab was backed up by the powerful Jagat Seth family of bankers and money lenders.
-They served as financiers to both the Nawabs and European companies operating in the region.
+The Jagat Seth controlled the flow of Bengali revenue into the imperial treasury in Delhi.
+They served as financiers to both the nawabs and European companies operating in the region.